bartoszlenar/Validot/docs/DOCUMENTATION.md

     - You can explicitly enable/disable the the protection in the [settings](#settings).
         - Please do know what you're doing; e.g. if disabled, there is no protection from stack overflow exception.
 - There is a risk of reference loop and stack overflow if:
-    - There is a loop in the type graph and same types are using same specification.
+    - There is a loop in the type graph and same types are using the same specification.
         - It is true that loop in the type graph indicates possibility of having loop in the reference graph, but as long as the same types don't use the same specification - it's totally fine, because the validation would never end up in the endless loop.
     - Reference loop is reachable at all.
         - Validation is based on the specification.
 If specification doesn't even step into the members that are in the loop, there is no risk.